tomdickson1/PatternAnalysis-2025/recognition/s4698845_improved_unet_pelvis/README.md

 # Improved 3D UNet for Volumetric Segmentation of Pelvis Dataset

-The files contained in this directory implement the Improved 3D UNet from [reference], and apply it to segment the pelvis dataset from [link].
+The files contained in this directory implement the Improved 3D UNet from [1], and apply it to segment the pelvis dataset from [4].

+The following table shows the input MRI image, ground truth labels and generated segmentation labels for the case `C032_Week0`.
+The classes in order of brightness are "Background", "Body", "Bones", "Bladder", "Rectum" and "Prostate".

 | Input | Ground Truth | Generated Segmentation |
 | :---: | :---: | :---: |